balena-labs-projects/bluetooth/README.md

-# balena bluetooth primitive
+# balena bluetooth block

 balenaOS optimized bluetooth agent.
 Easiest way to add bluetooth to your projects!

 ## Features

-The bluetooth primitive is a Docker image that runs a pre-configured bluetooth agent, some of it's features are:
+The bluetooth block is a Docker image that runs a pre-configured bluetooth agent, some of it's features are:

 - Handle bluetooth pairing and connection with other devices
 - Support for any bluetooth interface (built-in or USB)